paul-hammant/tbd/content/vcs-features/index.md

 Developers (hopefully in pairs) are going to have to become skilled in arbitrating over merges for the commits they are trying to promote to the remote trunk, as well as the changes they are updating from that it in the case that they have work in progress in their working-copy.
 Trunk-Based Development teams, you see, are merging more often.
-Albeit those are smaller merges, and they are implicitly to your working copy.
+Albeit those are smaller merges, and they are implicitly merges to your working copy.

 Perforce's three-way merge tool (p4-merge) is good enough on its own to be attractive to teams using other VCS technologies.
 In that case, it is just a command-line integration away from being usable.
 PlasticSCM (not mentioned previously).